guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Wandering on random paths</em>
 </div>

 The Gurudwara was a little ahead and we went in there next.
 It was here that we learnt about many of the myths and stories regarding the area and Guru Nanak.
-The "lucky stone" and warm-warter-waterfall were understandably myths.
+The "lucky stone" and warm-water-waterfall were understandably myths.
 However, the local monks considered Guru Nanak as one of their Lamas!
 This came as news to me.
-The _sardarji_ inside the gurudwara also told us about how Guru Nanak had travelled to a lot of places around India and was known by different names in these countries.
+The _sardarji_ inside the Gurudwara also told us about how Guru Nanak had travelled to a lot of places around India and was known by different names in these countries.
 I started thinking of how much of Nanak's knowledge might have been acquired because of this travelling.
 It was interesting to think that in those days, without much of the modern travel conveniences, some had been so determined to travel as to traverse all kinds of landscapes.

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7867/32343972027_cce6eb83c5_c.jpg" data-toggle="lightbox">